Confident Driving Starts with the Right Guidance

 • Be suspended if you accumulate eight or more demerit points.

-• Have a zero alcohol and/ or drug level when driving (or riding a motorcycle).
+• Have a zero alcohol/drug level when driving (or riding a motorcycle).

 Probationary